jeremytammik/tbc/a/1943_purge_etransmit.md

 ### Purge Unused and the Autodesk Camel

-We return once again to the topic of programmatic purging and learn the history and latest news about the venerasble Autodesk Camel:
+We return once again to the topic of programmatic purging and learn the history and latest news about the venerable Autodesk Camel:

 - [Purge unused using eTransmitForRevitDB.dll](#2)
     - [The Purge via API method](#2.1)